Ancient / Prehistoric Age of India GK Notes

 People mainly practiced hunting and collecting food.People hunted fish with their animals and food.Neolithic people used to cultivate their own food.

-People lived in caves and used uneven, blunt stone tools/weaponsThe tools they used were more efficient than ever before.Neolithic people used to draw & designs on the walls of the caves.
-Stone tools/weapons they used were smooth, delicate, and effective.
+People lived in caves and used uneven, blunt stone tools/weaponsThe tools they used were more efficient than ever before.The climate is similar to the climate of the present age.

 At this age, the climate was covered with snow.The climate began to be relatively warm and dry.
-Flora and fauna originated at this time.Climate is similar to the climate of the present age.
+Flora and fauna originated at this time.The climate was similar to the climate of the present age.

-Pre-history of India general knowledge notes for competitive government job examinations like UPSC, IAS, SSC, CGL, Banking, Railway public service commission PSC for state levels.
+Pre-history of India general knowledge notes for competitive government job examinations such as UPSC, IAS, SSC, CGL, Banking, Railway public service commission PSC for state levels.